Oil dips, but hovers near 2023 highs on China demand optimism

-SINGAPORE, Jan 16 (Reuters) - Oil prices dipped in early Asian trade on Monday, but held close to the highest levels since the start of the year on optimism that China's reopening will lift fuel demand at the world's top crude importer.
+SINGAPORE, Jan 16 (Reuters) - Oil prices dipped on Monday, but optimism that China's reopening from COVID restrictions will lift fuel demand in the world's top crude importer kept prices near 2023 highs, reached after a surge in prices last week.

+"After the scale of the move last week, we could be seeing some profit taking," said Warren Patterson, ING's Head of Commodities Strategy, adding that thinner trading volumes would make any selling appear to be more pronounced.

+Prices continued to hover near 2023 highs on Monday.
+China's crude imports rose 4% year-on-year in December, while an expected resurgance in travel for the Lunar New Year holiday at the end of the week is brightening the outlook for transportation fuels.

-Traffic levels in China are continuing to rebound from record low levels following the easing of COVID-19 restrictions, resulting in stronger demand for crude and oil products, ANZ analysts said in a note.
+Traffic levels in China are continuing to rebound from record lows following the easing of COVID-19 restrictions, resulting in stronger demand for crude and oil products, ANZ analysts said in a note.

 The rebound in domestic demand is expected to lead to a 40% drop in China's exports of refined oil products in January from December's figure, led by gasoline, trading sources and analysts said.